Visas Navigation Menu

 Verify the authenticity of an e-mail message purportedly from the Australian Embassy in Moscow advising you of visa details relating to your friend or prospective spouse.
 Unless you have been formally authorised to receive such information, the message is likely to be a fake.
 You can verify its authenticity by sending a new message to firstname.lastname@example.org explaining the situation and asking for verification that the details did indeed come from that office.
 Do not simply "forward" or "reply" to the message sent to you since it may go back to the scammers rather than to the Embassy.

-Seek authoritative information about Australia's visa requirements, procedures and costs through the Department of Immigration and Border Protection website www.border.gov.au, in Australia, through the 24-hour national telephone service inquiry line on 131881(for the cost of a local call).
+Seek authoritative information about Australia's visa requirements, procedures and costs through the Department of Home Affairs website www.homeaffairs.gov.au, in Australia, through the 24-hour national telephone service inquiry line on 131881(for the cost of a local call).

 If you wish to proceed in assisting someone's travel to Australia, consider prepaying for airline tickets directly with the carrier.